Membership of the Committee

 The Market Abuse Regulation imposes a number of record-keeping requirements, for example, records must be kept of the time and date that confidential information crystallises into inside information, and by whom the decision was made.

 The Board of Directors of the Company shall retain ultimate responsibility for the Company's compliance with its disclosure obligations and the Committee shall refer to the Board of Directors as it sees fit.
 The Board of Directors shall consider any matter referred to it provided that there is sufficient time to convene a Board meeting.
-If there is insufficient time, the Chairman may consider any matter referred to the Board by the Disclosure Committee.
+If there is insufficient time, the Group Chair may consider any matter referred to the Board by the Disclosure Committee.

 The following tasks shall be performed by the Disclosure Committee on an on-going basis:

 (a) if it is decided that an announcement relating to inside information is to be made by the Company to the market:

 - (i) supervise the preparation of the announcement;